You’ve heard keto is supposed to make you feel amazing. But you feel nauseous, fatigued, and just plain awful.

-Here’s the deal, there is no perfect number.
-Each of you tolerates carbohydrates differently.
-Some of you can be in ketosis and eat 50 grams of carbs.
-For others, you’re going to have to be super strict and ensure your net carbs are always less than 20 grams per day.
+Here’s the deal: There is no perfect number.
+Everyone tolerates carbohydrates differently.
+Some can be in ketosis and eat 50 grams of carbs.
+Others are going to have to be super strict and ensure their net carbs are always less than 20 grams per day.
 Stop sticking to generalities.
 Remember, you’re unique.
 What works for your friend might not work for you.

 If you’re eating more carbohydrates than your body tolerates, you’re not going to enter ketosis.
 Instead, you’ll be in a low-carb but not quite ketogenic state.
-And for all you females out there, this is not a comfortable place to be.
-It’s a common cause of fatigue, hormonal fluctuations, and decreased athletic performance.
+And for women especially, this is not a comfortable place to be.
+It’s a common cause of keto exhaustion, hormonal fluctuations, and decreased athletic performance.

 To ensure you’re in ketosis, restrict your daily net carbohydrate intake to less than twenty grams per day.
 I’ve found that at this level, everyone enters ketosis.
 When you start going above twenty grams, some of you will inevitably exit ketosis and enter the realm of low carbohydrate (but not ketogenic) diets.
 This is not where you want to be!

 I strongly encourage you to track your macros with an app like cronometer or my fitness pal when you’re getting started.
 Twenty grams of carbohydrates is not many.
 And getting nearly 80% of your daily calories from fat is far from intuitive.
 For the first few weeks, use a tool to objectively measure and track your progress.
 Do not rely on how you feel.
 How you feel is highly variable.
 When you’re starting a ketogenic diet, you need to be objective!